ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> I know that patience and loyalty are good, and virtuous traits.
-But sometimes I just think you need to grow a pair.
+> I didn't realize how many of Angela's opinions I agreed with...until she tried to have my knee caps shattered for sleeping with her husband.
 >
-> <p>- Angela Martin</p>
+> <p>- Oscar Martinez</p>

 <br />